 converting three existing shared use spaces (currently pay by phone and resident and business permit holder) on Ironmonger Row, south of the electric vehicle bay, to be repurposed to become resident and business permit parking only spaces.

-If you have any queries or would like a paper copy of the full proposals or survey, please email: environment@islington.gov.uk or write to us at: 1 Cottage Road, Islington, N7 8TY.
+If you have any queries, please email: environment@islington.gov.uk or write to us at: 1 Cottage Road, Islington, N7 8TY.

 A westbound contraflow cycle lane is proposed on the section of Lever Street between Ironmonger Row and Bath Street.
 This is to improve cycle links in the area to contribute to the council’s goals to make cycling more accessible and safer for everyone.
-We would like to hear from local people about comments on these proposals.
+A public consultation for the proposals ran from Monday 10 February 2025 to Monday 3 March 2025.

 The following plans are proposed to accommodate this scheme: